 From angry to charity

-Why Ronaldo’s fit of rage had also an advantage
+Why Ronaldo’s fit of rage also had an advantage

 by Elias Kitzberger

 Every four years a WC (World Cup) takes place.
-The next WC is in 2022 in Katar (Qatar).
+The next WC is going to take place in 2022 in Katar (Qatar).
 France won the last WC.
-Only 32 teams can take part in this competition.
-The Wm-qualification determined which 13 teams take part from Europe.
+Only 32 teams can take part in this competition and the WM-qualification determines which 13 teams from Europe take part.
 And this qualification is now in whole Europe.
 The teams are distributed in groups where each team plays against every team in its group twice.
 Austria has also a chance to take part in this competition.

 Two weeks ago, a scene overshadowed the game Serbia against Portugal.
-This game ended 2:2, a draw.
-One point for each team.
+This game ended 2:2, a draw which meant one point for each team.
 In the overtime Cristiano Ronaldo one of the best soccer players scored a goal.
-3:2 for Portugal everyone thought.
-Every player from Serbia was disappointed.
+3:2 for Portugal everyone thought and every player from Serbia was disappointed.
 But the referee decided that it wasn’t a goal.
 The ball wasn’t over the goal line, the referee thought.
-In the WC-qualification there is no VAR* that could check if this was really no goal.
-Ronaldo gets very angry, Portugal would get three points, if this goal had count.
+In the WC-qualification there is no VAR* that could check if this really was not a goal.
+Ronaldo gets very angry because Portugal would have gotten three points, if this goal had counted.
 He wasn’t that angry in a soccer game for a long time.
-He raised his caption’s loop* from his arm, through it on the ground and left the game field.
-If Portugal won this game, they would have a really big chance to take part in the next WC in Katar.
+He raised his captain’s armband* from his arm, through it on the ground and left the game field.
+If Portugal had won this game, they would have had a real chance to take part in the next WC in Katar.

-After this game the caption’s loop was auctioned* for 64 000 euros.
+After this game the was auctioned* for 64 000 euros.
 The money they made was given to a sick child.
-A very nice gesture, I mean.
+A very nice gesture, I think / in my opinion / I would argue….